hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 - All data used is directly downloadable (see the next section).You should therefore be able to download and reproduce all results.
 - The tutorial is mainly consists of code blocks  and the resulting output.
 Every now and then I include some references to how I would do the same task in Stata or key differences to Stata.
 - This tutorial is a work in progress project, so please let me know if you find mistakes, a particularly unclear sections, or if you have suggestions for improvements (just send an email to h.h.sievertsen@bristol.ac.uk).
-- For source files check the github repository [github.com/hhsievertsen/applied_econ_with_r](https://github.com/hhsievertsen/applied_econ_with_r)
+- For source files check the github repository [github.com/hhsievertsen/applied_econ_with_r](https://github.com/hhsievertsen/applied_econ_with_r).

 **Other tutorials**

 - I highly recommend the tutorials by Grant McDermott.
 For example [The R Intro (mainly for Stata users)](https://raw.githack.com/grantmcdermott/R-intro/master/rIntro.html) and [The R regression intro](https://raw.githack.com/grantmcdermott/R-intro/master/regression-intro.html).
+Grant has a also developed an impressive online resource of slides, notes, and examples on R, github, & Programming here: [Data science for economists](https://github.com/uo-ec607/lectures).